- Can boron lower PSA?

 Can boron lower PSA?

-In addition, boron has been found to lower PSA 1.
-PSA was previously believed to be only a marker for benign prostatic hyperplasia and prostate cancer.
+Research has indicated that boron may have a positive impact on PSA levels.1 PSA was previously believed to be only a marker for benign prostatic hyperplasia and prostate cancer.

 More recent research shows that elevated PSA levels are actually a causal factor in prostate cancer progression.1.